lovac42/anki/documentation/synchronization.md

 database readable with at least a card.
 If it has no card and current collectio has card, then nothing the downloaded db is deleted, otherwise it becomes the collection's database.

+# Full sync required
+Here is a list of times when a full sync is required.

+## Preferences
+You can request it in the preferences.
+This is actually useful if anki does not realize by itself that a full sync should occurs.

+## Changing a note type
+This occur while adding/removing/renaming/moving a field or a card type.

+One could imagine that, by marking each card/notes as modified, and uploading them, this would allow to avoid to upload the whole database.
+Sadly, ankiweb does not works like this.
+It'll throw an HTTP 500 error if we try to change the note type without doing a full sync.

+## Other
+* Change of scheduler version
+* if a full upload was started and interupted
+* if a sync did fail during sanity check
+* if some problem did occur during `anki.collection._Collection.fixIntegrity`(see the file db_check.md for more informations about this)
+* upgrading from a collection whose schema version is less than 11 (in general, which is not current version, but some change of version does not actually require a full sync).
+It's not clear to me right now what version actually means.
+* removing a deck configuration (this is probably because a deck created in another folder may have used this configuration)
+* if a backup is imported
+* when changing the note type of a note already existing. (actually, it should be possible to change this one without triggering a 500 error)